 This rock ledge is an old Vedda dwelling, approximately 25 metres long and 10 metres wide.
 Along the outer edge of the ceiling, a small furrow has been carved to collect rainwater, which would otherwise drip down on the floor.
 From this furrow, the water drips into another furrow on the floor, from where it is directed over the edge.
 At one end of the ledge, rainwater is led from yet another furrow into a small pool, acting as a source of drinking water.

-Our guides ignite a fire to give us some warmth, and we hang up our clothes to dry.
-Finally, the rain stops, and the surrounding mountains can occasionally be seen through clouds, which the fierce wind blows upwards to our ledge – where they dissolve as if by magic.
-To the south-east is the ragged top of a mountain, named Friar’s Hood, and we get a glimpse of a large lake, Senanayake Samudra, in the distance.
-Small Indian swiftlets (Collocalia unicolor) zoom along the rock face, hunting for insects.
+Our guides ignite a fire to give us some warmth, and to dry our clothes.
+Finally, the rain ceases, and the surrounding mountains can occasionally be seen through clouds, which the fierce wind blows upwards to our ledge – where they dissolve as if by magic.
+To the south-east is the ragged top of a mountain, named Friar’s Hood, and we get a glimpse of a huge lake, Senanayake Samudra, in the distance.
+Small Indian swiftlets (Aerodramus unicolor) zoom along the rock face, hunting for insects.

 We enjoy our evening meal, huddled around the fire, while a chorus of frogs start croaking from the small pool on the ledge.
 Then we creep into our sleeping bags, as near to the fire as possible, as the wind is still very cold.
 The Veddas keep the fire going throughout the night.

 The following morning, we return to the Sinhalese reservoir.
 In the wet forest, we find baskets and the remains of a fire, and soon we meet a few men from the village, who are out to gather forest fruits.
 They inform us that the previous evening they had been unable to find our rock ledge, and were forced to spend an uncomfortable night, huddled under a small, overhanging rock.